Skip to content

 Testnet

-In blockchain technology, a testnet is an instance of a blockchain powered by the same or a newer version of the underlying software.
-It is used to run, test and experiment blockchain projects without risk to real funds or the main chain.
+In blockchain technology, a testnet is an instance of a blockchain-powered by the same or a newer version of the underlying software.
+It is used to run, test, and experiment with blockchain projects without risk to real funds or the main chain.

-That extra layer of safety can be found in the testnet.
+That extra layer of safety can be found in the in this very feature.

 Developers can work with the same clients as they would on the mainnet but testnet gives their project safety on a separate ledger.
 This eliminates the risk to real funds.